umbcdata602/spring2021/week04.md

 # Week 4 -- Higher dimension (16 Feb)

-In class we'll investigate each of the classification models in Chapter 3, demonstrating and discussing:
+In class, we'll investigate each of the classification models in Chapter 3, demonstrating and discussing:

 * pros and cons of each algorithm
 * hyperparameters and sensitivities
-* relative performance with low dimensional datasets (Iris and make_blobs)
+* relative performance with low dimensional datasets (Iris and make_blobs, see the assignment below)

 We'll then add and implement concepts from Chapters 4 and 5, with special emphasis on